drivechain-project/docs/bip2-blind-merged-mining.md

 Thus, (for n sidechains) we have a coinbase output with:

     1-byte    - OP_RETURN (0x6a)
     4-bytes   - Identifying flag bytes / message header
     32-bytes  - h*
-    5 to 7-bytes - the rest of the Sidechain Mini-Header
+    5~7-bytes - the rest of the Sidechain Mini-Header

 This can be an individual output for each sidechain, {{ or to save some amount of block space we can combine the information for each sidechain into a single scriptPubKey.
 Doing this means that we wont be duplicating the OP_RETURN prefix or identifying flag bytes.
 This would take up 9,479 bytes for 256 sidechains assuming that 5 bytes are used for the Critical Data bytes (non h* parts of the Sidechain Mini-Header).
 Conveniently just below the 10 KB scriptPubKey size limit }}